jbejjani2022/ecological-emergent-behavior/README.md

 ## Note on Reproducibility
 Due to GPU non-determinism, we have found that using the same random seed does not guarantee identical behavior across multiple runs of our experiments.
 Therefore, when running this code, you will almost certainly not reproduce the exact same data/plots that are in the paper.
-However, the overall trends will be largely similar.
+However, the primary results will be largely similar.